cameronabrams/pidibble/docs/source/index.rst

 Once installed, the user has access to the ``PDBParser`` class in the ``pidibble.pdbparser`` module.

+Pidibble can fetch coordinate files from the RSCB PDB and from the AlphaFold model database.

-Check out the :doc:`usage` section for further information, including on :ref:`installation` of the packge.
+Check out the :doc:`usage` section for further information, including on :ref:`installation` of the package.

 .. note::